 We also share two posts each day on our Facebook page and choose our favourites to showcase!

-• Also, we recommend a separate Facebook status update a few days later with the article link that asks friends to like / share your post.
+• If you’re on Facebook we recommend a separate Facebook status update a few days later with the article link that asks friends to like / share your post

 • Commenting on replies beneath your post will add engagement.
 Interact as you would on your own social media